-PREAMBLE
+1. PREAMBLE

-Whereas s152(1)(b) of the Constitution of the Republic of South Africa Act 108 of 1996 ('the Constitution') provides that one of the objects of local government is to ensure that the provision of services to communities occurs in a sustainable manner;

-And whereas s153(a) of the Constitution provides that a municipality must structure its administration, budgeting and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community;

-And whereas s195(1) of the Constitution provides that the public administration must be governed by the democratic values and principles enshrined in the Constitution, including:

-- the promotion of the efficient, economic and effective use of resources; - the provision of services impartially, fairly, equitably and without bias; and - the fact that people's needs must be responded to.

-And whereas s4(1) of the Local Government: Municipal Systems Act 32 of 2000 ('the Systems Act') provides that the Council of a municipality has the right to finance the affairs of the municipality by charging fees for services, imposing surcharges on fees, rates on property and to the extent authorised by national legislation, other taxes, levies and duties;

-And whereas s5(1)(g), read with (2)(b), of the Systems Act provides that members of the local community have the right to have access to municipal services which the municipality provides, provided that, where applicable and subject to the policy for indigent debtors, pay promptly for service fees, surcharges on fees, other taxes, levies and duties imposed by the municipality;

-And whereas s6(2)(c), (e) and (f) of the Systems Act provides that the administration of a municipality must take measures to prevent corruption; give members of a local community full and accurate information about the level and standard of municipal services that they are entitled to receive; and inform the local community about how the municipality is managed, and of the costs involved and the persons in charge;

-And whereas Chapter 9, s95, 96, 97, 98, 99 and 100 of the Systems Act provides for Customer Care Management, Debt Collection responsibility of the municipality, contents of the policy and by-laws that give effect to the policy, supervisory authority and implementing authority.

-The Credit Control and Debt Collection Policy of the Sisonke District Municipality is hereby adopted by Council.
+- 1.1 Whereas s152 (1)(b) of the Constitution of the Republic of South Africa Act 108 of 1996 ('the Constitution') provides that one of the objects of local government is to ensure that the provision of services to communities occurs in a sustainable manner; - 1.2 And whereas s153(a) of the Constitution provides that a municipality must structure its administration, budgeting and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community; - 1.3 And whereas s195 (1) of the Constitution provides that the public administration must be governed by the democratic values and principles enshrined in the Constitution, including: - the promotion of the efficient, economic and effective use of resources; - the provision of services impartially, fairly, equitably and without bias; and - The fact that people's needs must be responded to. - 1.4 And whereas s4(1) of the Local Government: Municipal Systems Act 32 of 2000 ('the Systems Act') provides that the Council of a municipality has the right to finance the affairs of the municipality by charging fees for services, imposing surcharges on fees, to the extent authorised by national legislation, other taxes, levies and duties; - 1.5 And whereas s5 (1) (g), read with (2)(b), of the Systems Act provides that members of the local community have the right to have access to municipal services which the municipality provides, provided that, where applicable and subject to the policy for indigent debtors, pay promptly for service fees, surcharges on fees, other taxes, levies and duties imposed by the municipality; - 1.6 And whereas s6 (2)(c), (e) and (f) of the Systems Act provides that the administration of a municipality must take measures to prevent corruption; give members of a local community full and accurate information about the level and standard of municipal services that they are entitled to receive; and inform the local community about how the municipality is managed, and of the costs involved and the persons in charge; - 1.7 And whereas Chapter 9, s95, 96, 97, 98, 99 and 100 of the Systems Act provides for Customer Care Management, Debt Collection responsibility of the municipality, contents of the policy and by-laws that give effect to the policy, supervisory authority and implementing authority. - 1.8 The Credit Control and Debt Collection Policy of the Harry Gwala District Municipality is hereby adopted by Council.

-PURPOSE
+2. PURPOSE

-It is vital to the long term financial viability of the Sisonke District Municipality that it collects the revenues (such as service charges, rates and taxes) due to it for services rendered.
+It is vital to the long term financial viability of the Harry Gwala District Municipality that it collects the revenues (such as service charges, and taxes) due to it for services rendered.
 In terms of s96 of the Systems Act, a municipality:

-- must collect all money that is due and payable to it subject to this Act and any other applicable legislation; and - for this purpose, must adopt, maintain and implement a credit control and debt collection policy, which is consistent with rates and tariff policies and complies with the provisions of this Act.
-This means that appropriate credit control and debtors mechanisms must be maintained.
-The services provided by the Sisonke District Municipality include electricity, refuse removal and other municipal services.
+- must collect all money that is due and payable to it subject to this Act and any other applicable legislation; and - For this purpose, must adopt, maintain and implement a credit control and debt collection policy, which is consistent with tariff policies and complies with the provisions of this Act. - This means that appropriate credit control and debtors mechanisms must be maintained.